 We believe that the subjects of ethics and trust in finance have a pivotal role to play in affecting a positive change in the world.
 Each year we look forward to exploring bright new ideas from a diverse group of brilliant people.

 The 8th edition (2020-2021) will be officially launched on 28 May 2020.
 Due to the ongoing epidemic, the launch event will be online and include a presentation of the Prize and two roundtables discussions.
 More information.

-CFA, Euroclear, Swift/Swift Institute and ACCA are actively supporting the Prize and promote it to their members, teir staff and to the wider financial services audience and corresponding academic institutions.
+CFA, Euroclear, Pictet Group Charitable Foundation, Swift/Swift Institute and ACCA are actively supporting the Prize and promote it to their members, teir staff and to the wider financial services audience and corresponding academic institutions.
 Many other financial organizations across the world are promoting awareness of the Prize to their stakeholders and their younger staff.

 How to participate

-An international jury of prominent experts in finance and ethics will declare one or more prize winners and allocate the sum of USD 20,000 between them.
+An international jury, comprising of prominent experts in finance and ethics, will designate in autumn 2021 one or more prize winners and allocate the sum of USD 20,000 between them.

 Papers may be submitted in English for the global edition, in Franch for the Francophone Chapter, in German for the German-language chapter and in Polish for the Polish chapter.